rforbiodatascience22/group_20_shiny/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behaviour that contributes to a positive environment for our community include:

 * Demonstrating empathy and kindness toward other people